 - If you are concerned about suicide, ask directly if the student is thinking about suicide.

-- If the student is at imminent risk for ham to self or others, call 911 or assist the student with getting to the nearing emergency room.
+- If the student is at imminent risk for harm to self or others, call 911 or assist the student with getting to the nearest emergency room.

 - Be aware of campus resources, including Student Affairs Student Support and Case Management, SCRT, and others.
 Offer to assist the person in making an appointment or walk to the appropriate office.
 Follow-up by submitting a Care Referral.

 - Follow up and provide support while setting boundaries.
 Know others are available to help.